twolfson/twolfson.com/articles/learning-to-forget.md

   "summary": "TODO: Come back to me"
 }

-// TODO: Add image that is note pad with "Remind me" on it in marker
+// TODO: Add image that is note pad with "Forget me" or "Remind me" on it in marker

 Remembering is a practical skill.
 It's part of our daily routines; remembering a grocery list, remembering to ship a package, remembering to ask your friend about that recent event.